 If the product is not verified for ‘overall compatibility’, it could result in average customer experience as there could be issues in UI or in functionality.
 For example, the product explainer video is located on YouTube, but the target browser does not have ‘Adobe Flash support’.
-Hence, it is important that the product goes under cross browser testing against browsers/operating systems/devices that are used by your ‘target customer/audience’.
+Hence, it is important that the product goes under web based browser testing against browsers/operating systems/devices that are used by your ‘target customer/audience’.
 Maintaining an in-house infrastructure to accommodate different test devices having multiple versions of browsers is impractical & non-scalable.
 This is where LambdaTest as a cross browser testing tool on the cloud can be beneficial for testing.
 You can perform Automation testing using their online Selenium grid, UI regression testing, Responsive testing, live interaction testing, and so much more on the LambdaTest platform.

 The section where we discussed about the ‘Pros & Cons of Pairwise testing’ clearly mentioned about the importance of focusing on the test combinations that can give the maximum ROI as far as pairwise testing is concerned.
 There are scenarios where you have to perform cross-browser testing of your product and you focus your effort on ‘test combinations that are invalid’ or ‘ignore combinations that matter the most’.
 Create a browser compatibility matrix to keep your priorities in check.
 Also, use a web analytics tool to track browsers which bring your the most traffic.